skjnldsv/vue-plyr/README.md

 </script>
 ```

-## Examples
-Examples of how to use this app can be found [here](https://github.com/skjnldsv/vue-plyr/tree/master/examples).

 ## Events
 If you want to capture events from the plyr instance, you can do so by accessing the player instance through the `ref`
 attribute and using that object for events, as you would with a vanilla plyr instance.